Donald V. Brown

 Research Projects

-Investigated the creation, use, and circulation of social identity categories in social psychology laboratories.
-Further, this work explored how identity-based knowledge gets translated between scientific institutions and society by examining texts in which scientific inquiry shaped nonacademic social exchanges.
+This project investigated the creation, use, and circulation of social identity categories in social psychology laboratories.
+Further, this work explored how identity-based knowledge gets translated between scientific institutions and society by examining texts in which scientific inquiry into social identity shaped nonacademic social exchanges.

 Role: Co-Principal Investigator